 The star rating is determined by a scoring matrix set out in the regulations.
 In order to calculate the star rating the results of an inspection of a premises and an assessment of the level of risk a business poses are combined to produce a rating between one and five stars.
 The higher the star rating is the better the standards of the business.

 Can I change or appeal against the star rating my business has been given?

 Once you've made a request for a re-inspection it will be assessed to ensure that the necessary improvements have been made.
-When we're satisfied that necessary changes have been made the re-inspection will be carried out within three months of the application for re-inspection.
+Once we're satisfied that necessary changes have been made the re-inspection will be carried out within three months of the application for re-inspection.

-There's no limit to the number of re-inspections you can request, but you'll be charged for each.
+There's no limit to the number of re-inspections you can request, but you'll be charged for each re-inspection.
 We can also refuse a re-inspection request if it's decided that the necessary improvements have either not been carried out, or not been carried out to a sufficient standard, to warrant a re-inspection.